bernedoodle

 Characteristics

 The size of a Bernedoodle depends on its parentage.
-It is difficult for a hybrid litter to breed "true;" that is, it is difficult to know exactly what size a Bernedoodle will grow to as an adult, regardless of parental size.
+As a hybrid, it's hard to predict exactly what size a Bernedoodle will grow to as an adult.
 The original breeds of a Bernedoodle are a Bernese Mountain Dog and a Standard Poodle.

 Standard Size (our puppies):